Tips for a successful Microsoft Teams app submission

 - Authorize an account/service => deauthorize/deny an account/service.

-If your app requires an account or service, you must provide a way for the user to sign up or to create a sign-up request.
-An exception may be granted if your app is an Enterprise application.
+If your app requires an account or service, you must provide a way for the user to sign-up or create a sign-up request.
+An exception may be granted if your app requires a license to use.
+In such scenarios, provide clear instructions for a new user to sign-up.

-Sign in/sign out functionality must work on mobile clients.
-Ensure you're using the Microsoft Teams SDK version 1.4.1 or later.
+- Sign-in and sign-out functionality must work on mobile clients.
+Ensure to use the Microsoft Teams SDK version 1.4.1 or later.

 For additional information on authentication see: